Famous Ukulele Players You Need to Check Out! Spotlights on Roadie’s uke heroes

 by Alec Plowman, Jun 17, 2019 .
 4 min read

-To help you out with point number three, we’re highlighting three of the best uke players on the scene today.
+To help you out with point number three, we’re highlighting three of the best and Famous Ukulele Players on the scene today.

 Need some drive to pick up your ukulele and play?
 Check out these stories and get strumming!

 “I love the ukulele because it connects me to something bigger than myself; culture, tradition, and friendship.
 It’s not just me; I’m part of the ukulele movement!” – James Hill (via the New Age Parents)